 Unlike PA schools across the country which must undergo a rigorous accreditation process through the ARC-PA, PA residency programs do not require a formal accreditation to exist.
-Although I think this will change with time, here are the two accrediting bodies:
+Although this will likely change with time, here are the two accrediting bodies:

-Do not be hesitant if the program you find interesting is not on APPA's or ARC-PA website.
-In 2017 this says very little about the quality of the postgraduate program.
+Do not be hesitant if the program you find interesting is not on APPA's or ARC-PA website, as this says little about the quality of the postgraduate program.

 The Pros and Cons of Physician Assistant Residency Programs

-There are pros and cons to completing a residency program, but it is the decision of each individual PA to choose to participate, which greatly depends on the specialty.
+There are pros and cons to completing a physician assistant residency/fellowship program, but it is the decision of each PA to choose to participate, which greatly depends on the specialty.